Synchronization

 Synchronize Catalogs

-process that will create a file for every catalog for every date since
+that will create a file for every catalog for every date since the last

 synchronization files for the Stores Catalog.